Steps to help diagnose obsessive-compulsive disorder may include:

 - Learn about OCD.
 Learning about your condition can help you stick to your treatment plan.

 - Stay focused on your goals.
 Keep your recovery goals in mind, and remember that recovery from OCD is an ongoing process.

 - Join a support group.
 Reaching out to others facing similar challenges can provide you with support and help you cope with challenges.

 - Find healthy outlets.
 Explore healthy ways to channel your energy, such as hobbies and recreational activities.
 Exercise regularly, eat a healthy diet and get adequate sleep.

 - Learn relaxation and stress management.
-Stress management techniques such as meditation, visualization, muscle relaxation, massage, deep breathing, yoga or tai chi may help ease stress and anxiety.
+In addition to professional treatment, stress management methods such as meditation, visualization, muscle relaxation, massage, deep breathing, yoga or tai chi may ease stress and anxiety.

 - Stick with your regular activities.
+Try not to avoid meaningful activities.
 Go to work or school as you usually would.
 Spend time with family and friends.
 Don't let OCD get in the way of your life.

 Preparing for your appointment

-You may start by seeing your primary doctor.
-Because obsessive-compulsive disorder often requires specialized care, you may be referred to a mental health professional, such as a psychiatrist or psychologist, for evaluation and treatment.
+You may start by seeing your primary care team.
+Because obsessive-compulsive disorder often requires specialized care, you may need to see a mental health professional, such as a psychiatrist or psychologist.

 What you can do